 Ideally, safety and health training should occur before exposure or accidents occur.
 Training should cover both general safety and health rules and specific work procedures, and should be repeated if an observation, near-miss incident or injury accident occurs due to a lack of knowledge or skills.
 Problems that can be addressed effectively by training include those that arise from lack of knowledge of a work process, unfamiliarity with equipment or incorrect execution of a task.

-Training isn't as likely to help if workers lack...
+Training is less likely to help if employees lack:

 You can argue that the underlying culture influences a worker's motivation and attention to the job, and I think you would have a good argument.
 Whatever its purpose, training is most effective when designed in relation to the goals of the employer´s total safety and health program.